survivejs/webpack-book/manuscript/02_compared.md

 ![JSPM](images/jspm.png)

 Using JSPM is quite different than earlier tools.
-It comes with a little CLI tool of its own that is used to install new packages to the project, create a production bundle, and so on.
+It comes with a little command line tool of its own that is used to install new packages to the project, create a production bundle, and so on.
 It supports [SystemJS plugins](https://github.com/systemjs/systemjs#plugins) that allow you to load various formats to your project.

 Given JSPM is still a young project, there might be rough spots.
 That said, it may be worth a look if you are adventurous.
-As you know by now, tooling tends to change quite often in front-end development, and JSPM is definitely a worthy contender.
+As you know by now, tooling tends to change quite often in frontend development, and JSPM is definitely a worthy contender.

 ## Webpack